EzryStIago/training/docs/faq.md

 Please see our [system status page](https://oarc.rutgers.edu/systems-status/) for some explanation of what went on.
 Here we will focus on some changes and what it means, from the technical standpoint:

+### Things that have been fixed:
+- intel compiler's licence path

+### Things that we know are broken:
+- GPU nodes are going to be rebooted to fix some things
+- gcc doesn't compile on login node

 ** My /scratch disappeared.
 Where is it? **

 The filesystem has been moved to new hardware.
 As a result, what used to be `/scratch` before the upgrade is now `/oldscratch`.
 Please copy any files you need to retain to new /scratch. `/oldscratch` will be retired soon.